ryanlecompte/redis_failover/README.md

 Redis server.
 When using master/slave replication, it is desirable to have all writes go to the master, and all reads go to one of the N configured slaves.

 This gem (built using [ZK][]) attempts to address these failover scenarios.
-A redis failover Node Manager daemon runs as a background process and monitors all of your configured master/slave nodes.
+One or more Node Manager daemons run as background processes and monitor all of your configured master/slave nodes.
 When the daemon starts up, it automatically discovers the current master/slaves.
 Background watchers are setup for each of the redis nodes.
 As soon as a node is detected as being offline, it will be moved to an "unavailable" state.
 If the node that went offline was the master, then one of the slaves will be promoted as the new master.